davedbase/solid-slider/README.md

 - 1.0.3 - Changed the exported API to be slightly more flexible.
 - 1.1.1 - Upgraded to KeenSlider 6 and improved general reactivity.
 - 1.2.5 - Added autoplay plugin and general plugin structure
+- 1.2.6 - Maybe I should actually export the .css?
+That'd be a good idea, right?

 ## Keen Options API